Volatar/Group7-repo-projects/TDD Lab Documentation/3 Expanding your test suite.md

 By continuously cycling through these steps, you build a robust codebase with a comprehensive suite of tests, making it easier to maintain and extend over time.

 Congratulations!
 You've completed the tutorial on Test-Driven Development (TDD) with Python.
-Continue practicing TDD in your projects to experience its benefits firsthand.
+Continue practicing TDD in your projects to experience its benefits first hand.

 ## Test-Driven Development Resources
 1. [PyTest Documentation](https://docs.pytest.org/en/latest/):